Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: System Description

-where $r = 1,\cdots, N_{\rm D}$, $\lambda$ is the wavelength of the transmitted covert signals, ${d_{r}}$ and ${d_0}$ denote the distance between Alice's antenna and the $r$-th DIRS element, and the distance between this antenna and the centre of the DIRS, respectively.
+where $r=1,\cdots,N_{\rm D}$, $\lambda$ is the wavelength of the transmitted covert signal, $d_r$ denotes the distance between Alice's antenna and the $r$-th DRIS element, and $d_0$ denotes the distance between Alice's antenna and the center of the DRIS, respectively.

-In this covert communication scenario, we assume that Bob is aware of whether Alice is transmitting or not.
-Accordingly, if Alice remains silent, Bob does not attempt to receive any signal.
-More specifically, when $M$ covert symbols are transmitted by Alice, the received signal at Bob can be expressed as
+In our considered covert communication scenario, Bob is assumed to know whether Alice is transmitting through synchronization and a pre-shared protocol/schedule.
+Accordingly, when Alice is silent, Bob does not attempt to receive any signal.
+When Alice transmits $M$ covert symbols, the received signal at Bob can be expressed as